mighty-gerbils/gerbil/doc/guide/intro.md

 and mutators, while methods are procedures attached to the class to implement object behavior.
-We also support *structs* as a special type of classes, which have a fixed slot layout and by necessity constrain the inheritance graph to have a linear chain of structs.
+We also support *structs* as a special type of classes, which have a fixed slot layout and by necessity constrain the inheritance graph to have a linear chain of structs at the tail whose slot layout and precedence list are preserved by subclasses.

-Furthermore, we support *interfaces*, which are akin to type-classes and pack an object together with its resolved and runtime specialized methods.
+Furthermore, we support *interfaces*, which are akin to typeclasses and pack an object together with its resolved and runtime specialized methods.
 This allows us to completely eliminate dynamic dispatch overhead and move contract checks at the interface call boundary.